-On August 31, 2018, Clearway, Inc. entered into a ROFO Agreement with CEG (the "CEG ROFO Agreement") and, solely for certain purposes thereof, GIP, pursuant to which CEG granted Clearway, Inc. and its subsidiaries a right of first offer on any proposed sale or transfer of certain assets owned by CEG.
-On August 1, 2019, the CEG ROFO Agreement was amended to grant Clearway, Inc. and its affiliates a right of first offer on any proposed sale, transfer or other disposition of certain assets of CEG (the "CEG ROFO Assets") until August 31, 2023, as listed in the table below.
+On August 31, 2018, we entered into a ROFO Agreement with CEG (the "CEG ROFO Agreement") and, solely for certain purposes thereof, GIP, pursuant to which CEG granted us and our subsidiaries a right of first offer on any proposed sale or transfer of certain assets owned by CEG.
+On August 1, 2019, the CEG ROFO Agreement was amended to grant us and our affiliates a right of first offer on any proposed sale, transfer or other disposition of certain assets of CEG (the "CEG ROFO Assets") until August 31, 2023, as listed in the table below.
 CEG is not obligated to sell the remaining CEG ROFO Assets to us and, if offered by CEG, we cannot be sure whether these assets will be offered on acceptable terms or that we will choose to consummate such acquisitions.